Running with your dog is something you can train for, and it’s something you and your dog can enjoy doing together.

 3. Remember bathroom breaks

 Before and after each run, let your dog eliminate.
 This will guarantee that your dog is comfortable and able to concentrate on training without being distracted.
 Before each run, take your dog to a potty area and allow him time to urinate and defecate.
 After each run, let him relieve himself again and wipe up any messes to avoid mishaps.
 By giving your dog frequent potty breaks, you may assist them to concentrate throughout training.
+But if you notice your dog isn’t going to the bathroom as often or their stools are hard to pass, consider using probiotic powder for dogs.
+These products can help smooth digestion.
+However, if this problem persists, take them to the vet.

 4. Give rewards